Daniels2023/PostgreSQL/README.md

 ## Data Modeling:

-It was created an ERD - Entity Relationship Diagram of the company with all tables and relationships.
+It was created an ERD - Entity Relationship Diagram of the company with all the tables and their relationships.

 ![Entity Relationship Diagram](https://github.com/Daniels2023/sql-challenge/assets/124798004/d563afa4-067d-4d90-8c7b-1327f4deeb01)

 ## Data Engineering:

-All the csv's files was imported with their correspondent tables and data types, primary keys, foreing keys, etc..
+All the csv's files was imported into their corresponding tables.
+I defined primary keys, foreing keys, and data types for each table.
-It was necessary to format the data style to YYYY-MM-DD in order to import to PostgreSQL.
-For that I used Pandas as we can see in the image below:
+Additionally, I had to format the data style to YYYY-MM-DD before importing it into PostgreSQL.
+For this, I used Pandas, as shown in the image below:

 ![image](https://github.com/Daniels2023/sql-challenge/assets/124798004/aa790e7b-9aa1-4cd9-8da7-db56e60b108b)

 ## Data Analysis:

-It was answered all the questions below:
+It was analyzed the data and answered the following questions:

 **1. List the employee number, last name, first name, sex, and salary of each employee.**